 Youth Sports, Teen Art Leadership, Late Night Rec, Lifeguard Training and Youth Engaged in Service are a few of the programs you can join from Seattle Parks and Recreation.

 Find out what programs and events are happening at the Seattle Parks and Recreation Community Centers around town.

 Online indexes to assist researchers in using the Seattle Municipal Archives.

 - The Digital Commons

-The Digital Learning Commons (DLC) is a nonprofit organization working to improve access to educational opportunities and learning resources by providing high-quality educational materials, online courses, and technology tools to all students and teachers in Washington State.
+The Digital Learning Commons (DLC) is a nonprofit organization working to improve access to educational opportunities and learning resources by providing high-quality educational materials, online courses, and technology tools to all students and teachers.